 The secret is in the rub.
 Brown sugar makes the chicken sweat a lot more than usual so you end up with juicier chicken breasts.
 Couple it with some paprika for some savory chicken with a hint of sweetness.
 Add in some garlic powder and Italian seasoning or top it with fresh parsley just to bring up the flavor some more.
 There are many ways to customize this but the endgame is no more dry chicken breasts.
 So let’s get started.

-Add some heat: To spice it up, add some chili powder to the seasoning mix.
+Add some heat – To spice it up, add some chili powder or cayenne to the seasoning mix.
 You can also use ancho or chipotle chili powder.

 And that’s about it.
 Enjoy your chicken and happy eating!